-After you uncheck the checkbox as instructed in the previous step, you will be presented with a small new window asking for your login username and password.
+After you uncheck the checkbox as instructed in the previous step, you will be presented with a small new window asking for your login username and password for your account.

-Enter your username and password and left-click on the ‘OK’ button.
+Enter your username and password and click the OK button.

-This is another method to accomplish the same thing in the steps above but in more of a manual fashion.
+This is another method to accomplish the same thing in the steps above but in more of a manual fashion by using the Registry.

 1. Open the Registry Editor

-Open the run dialog window by pressing and holding the Windows key ⊞ on your keyboard and tapping the ‘R’ key then release the Windows key.
+Open the run dialog in by pressing and holding the Windows key ⊞ on your keyboard and tapping the R key, then release the Windows key.

 HKEY_LOCAL_MACHINE \ SOFTWARE \ Microsoft \ Windows NT \ CurrentVersion

-Right-click your on the value called ‘DefaultUserName’.
-Left-click on the ‘Modify…’ item in the contextual menu.
+Right-click on the value called DefaultUserName.
+Click on the Modify… item in the contextual menu.

 Edit the value data text box to match your user name.
-Left-click on the ‘OK’ button to save the value.
+Click on the OK button to save the value.

-There is a chance that the ‘DefaultPassword’ value doesn’t exist.
+There is a chance that the DefaultPassword value doesn’t exist in Windows.
 In this case, create a new string value like this:

-- Left-click on the ‘Edit’ item in the menu across the top area of the Registry Editor.
+- Select the Edit item in the menu across the top area of the Registry Editor.

-Right-click on the value called ‘DefaultPassword’.
-Left-click on the ‘Modify…’ item in the contextual menu.
+- Right-click on the value called DefaultPassword.
+Click on the Modify… item in the contextual menu.

-In the Value Data text box, type your password and left-click on the ‘OK’ button to save it.
+- In the Value Data text box, type your password and hit the OK button to save it.